json-stream/json-stream-rust/README.md

 # JSON Stream Parser in Rust

 This project is a library that provides an incremental JSON parser, built with Rust.
-It's designed to parse a stream of JSON data, making it exceptionally suited for situations where you might not have the entire JSON object available when parsing begins — for example, in the case of slow network streams, or very large JSON objects.
+It's designed to parse a stream of JSON data, making it suited for situations where you might not have the entire JSON object available when parsing begins — for example, in the case of streaming a structured response from a Large Language Model.

 ## Installation